OrgFlow/docs/src/commands/stack-setcredentials.md

 uid: command_stack_setcredentials
 title: stack:setcredentials
 stackBased: true
+starterEdition: true
+proEdition: true
+enterpriseEdition: true
 ---

 ## Description

-Encrypt and save credentials that can be used to connect to a Salesforce organisation.
+Encrypt and save credentials that can be used to connect to a Salesforce organization.
 Credentials can be saved either locally or remotely, and can also optionally be scoped to specific environments.

 Alternatively, this command can be used to clear out previously saved credentials.